Donald Prentice Booth: Post World War II

 From 1953 to 1954 General Booth was commander of the 28th Infantry Division in Germany when this National Guard organization was activated to replace active duty units sent to Asia during the Korean War.

 Booth commanded the 9th Infantry Division, also in Germany, from May to November, 1954.

 From 1955 to 1957 Booth was the Army's Assistant Chief of Staff for Personnel, G-1.

 Promoted to lieutenant general in 1957, he served as the Deputy Chief of Staff for Personnel until 1958.

-Booth served as US High Commissioner of the Ryukyu Islands from 1958 to 1961.
+Booth served as US High Commissioner of the Ryukyu Islands and commander of IX Corps from 1958 to 1961.

 From 1961 to 1962 Booth was commander of the Fourth United States Army.

 Awards and decorations

 Booth's awards included multiple presentations of the Distinguished Service Medal.
+The Union of Soviet Socialist Republics decorated him with the Order of Kutuzov Second Class for his service as Commanding General, Persian Gulf Command.
+He also received a Honorary Commander of the Order of British Empire.
 In 1961 he received the Order of the Rising Sun, Second Class to recognize his efforts as High Commissioner for the Ryukyu Islands.

 Retirement and death

 In retirement, Booth lived in Santa Barbara, California, where he died on October 30, 1993.
 He was buried at Arlington National Cemetery, Section 3-HH, Row 2, Site 3.